EqualExperts/you-build-it-you-run-it-playbook/practices/operational-enablers.md

 **Figure 10 - integrating into incident management as is**

-It takes time to integrate You Build It You Run It into the same incident management process as Ops Run It, and we’ve seen it pay off multiple times.
-We’ve witnessed dramatic reductions in time to acknowledge and time to resolve an incident, and improvements in ways of working between different teams.
+It takes time to integrate You Build It You Run It into the same incident management process as Ops Run It, and we've seen it pay off multiple times.
+We've witnessed dramatic reductions in time to acknowledge and time to resolve an incident, and improvements in ways of working between different teams.

 ## Automate change auditing